VinayEdula/OS/SourceCodetoExecutable.md

 **Purpose:**

 * Converts the verified AST into an **Intermediate Representation (IR)** that is easier to optimize and portable across architectures.
+Before turning it into assembly code, the compiler can optimize this intermediate code to make the final program run faster or use less memory.

 **Example:**
 For `a = b + c * d;`